mulesoft/api-policies/basic-auth-to-wsse-transformation-policy/README.md

 	      ....
 	   </soapenv:Body>

 The policy logic lies in extracting the Authorization header value and decoding its part as it is encoded in Base64.
 Next, a username and a password are parsed.
-The policy contains a SOAP message template as in the upper sample that holds placeholders for the username, the password and a message body.
-The **payload** sent within the original request message is used as a **message body** for the SOAP message.
-These placeholders are replaced by the actual values.
-The endpoint configured with the Web Service Security authentication then grants or denies the access based on the provided credentials.
+The policy parses the incoming SOAP message and injects a SOAP security header.
+If the processing fails, the message is let through unmodified.

 #### Configuration

-There is no configuration required before applying this policy.
+The configuration contains some input parameters:

++ must undestand value - the value of the soapenv:mustUnderstand attribute in the wsse Security header element
++ The base for the randomly generated username token - the base for the randomly generated username token designed to prevent replay attacks.
+Leave blank for an empty token.